Why do Scuba Divers Dive Backwards into the Water?

 The giant stride

-Requirements for this entry method are a stable platform like a pier, edge of a pool, or one that you would find on a dive boat, and deep, clear water.
+Requirements for the giant stride entry method for scuba divers are a stable platform like a pier, edge of a pool, or one that you would find on a dive boat, and deep, clear water.
 Get ready by gearing up and standing at the edge of the platform with your fins hanging over the edge.

 Some experts suggest inflating your BCD halfway to increase your buoyancy before diving into the water.
-When you’ve got a hand securely on your regulator and mask, you can do a final check that the water is clear and take a big step forward into the water.
+When you’ve got a hand securely on your regulator and mask, you can do a final check that the water is clear and take a big step forward into the water off the boat.

 The seated entry

-This one is equally simple.
+The seated entry is equally simple.
 You need a gunwale or platform that is close to the surface.
 Get on all of your gear and sit down with your legs dangling in the water.
-Check that space next to the boat is free of obstacles.
+Check that the space next to the boat is free of obstacles.
 Verify that all of your equipment is working correctly.